AGLamake/FableMenu/README.md

 # Issues
 - Hiding HUD might make menu disappear when any object is being targeted, simple way to fix is to close menu if open and untick hide HUD option in the pause menu.
 - Custom interface translation may be disabled and no longer load.
 Restarting the game helps avoid the problem.
-- The list of objects does not close.
-A fix will be provided in the next update.

 # Usage